AnkitKumar0718/Entertainment_App/README.md

 - [Supabase](https://supabase.com/) : An open-source Firebase alternative for building and scaling complex applications.
 - [Axios](https://axios-http.com/) : A promise-based HTTP client for the browser and Node.js.
 - [lodash](https://lodash.com/) : A JavaScript utility library delivering consistency, modularity, performance, and extras.

+  ## Contact :

+  If you have any questions or need further assistance, please contact [chauhanankitkumar8@gmail.com].

+Enjoy working with this React project, and feel free to customize it to your specific needs!
+We welcome your contributions and hope it serves as a valuable resource for your web development endeavors.

 ## ❓ How To Use
 1. Fork this repository